Machanaim

 In 1987 most of the Machanaim activists received permission to emigrate to Israel.
 There they set two main goals: to work with new immigrants and to provide assistance in Jewish education for those Jews still in the CIS.

 The organization has produced many books and classes, especially for conversion to Judaism.
-Its other main projects include teaching Judaism via the media, running a synagogue and other activities in Ma'aleh Adumim.
+Its other main projects include teaching Judaism via the media, running a synagogue lead by Rabbi Yaakov Belenky, and other activities in Ma'aleh Adumim.
 It is an important proponent of Religious Zionism among Russian-speaking Jews.

 Other uses of the name

 Machanaim is also the name of a popular game played at Jewish summer camps and schools.
 It is sometimes spelled Machanayim.
+In Jerusalem there is a Haredi neighbourhood named Machanaim, close to Sanhedria.